valutac/accent/README.md

 There is two template in this application:

-- Email template `email.html`
+- Email template `email.html` - create your own html template.
-- Certificate template `template.png`
+- Certificate template `template.png` - design your own template.

 ## LICENSE